-Meanwhile, other advertisers, who consistently purchase ads on the big game, do so more for parity versus the competition, than any hope of garnering ROI from their investment. [source] They’re afraid that, if they don’t match competitor’s Super Bowl ads, they’ll lose ground.
-For them the investment is worth it not in terms of improving ROI, but maintaining it.
+Meanwhile, other advertisers, who consistently purchase ads on the big game, do so more for parity versus the competition, than any hope of garnering ROI from their investment. [source] They’re afraid that, if they don’t match competitors’ Super Bowl ads, they’ll lose ground.
+For them, the investment is worth it not in terms of improving ROI, but maintaining it.

 A Super Bowl ad and engagement

-Some brands figure their Super Bowl ad will spark a huge conversation of social media, that consumers will watch it multiple times on social platforms like YouTube and Facebook, where they’ll share it until the ad goes viral.
+Some brands figure their Super Bowl ad will spark a huge conversation on social media, that consumers will watch it multiple times on social platforms like YouTube and Facebook, where they’ll share it until the ad goes viral.
 But, don’t count on it.
 Here’s what Brandwatch found after last year’s Super Bowl:

-Some brands, like Skittles won the lottery and garnered a lot of amplification while others, like Fiat really took it in the chin — spending a whopping $21,093 per mention.
+Some brands, like Skittles, won the lottery and garnered a lot of amplification while others, like Fiat really took it in the chin — spending a whopping $21,093 per mention.
 The Super Bowl ad might work with other elements of your campaign, but it’s not gonna do all the heavy lifting by itself.

 Single engagement or even a single commercial is rarely enough to change perceptions about an established brand.
 While there are exceptions, typically consumers who are already familiar with a brand require multiple exposures to a brand’s message, ideally across multiple media avenues and touch points, to change their mind—or their intended behavior—toward that brand. [source]